cimentadaj/ml_socsci/01_ml_framework.md

 $$ RMSE = \sqrt{\sum_{i = 1}^n{\frac{(\hat{y} - y)^2}{N}}} $$

+Without going into too many details, it is the average difference between each dot from the plot from the value same value in the fitted line.
 The current $RMSE$ of our model is 379.59.
 This means that on average our predictions are off by around 379.59 euros.
 The fitted line is underfitting the relationship because it cannot capture the non-linear trend in the data.
 How do we increase the fit?
 We could add non-linear terms to the model, for example $age^2$, $age^3$, ..., $age^{10}$.

 However, remember, by fitting very high non-linear terms to the data, we might get lower error from the model on the <b><span style='color: red; -webkit-text-stroke: 0.3px black;'>training</span></b> data but that's because the model is **learning** the <b><span style='color: red; -webkit-text-stroke: 0.3px black;'>training</span></b> data so much that it starts to capture noise rather than the signal.
 This means that when we predict on the **unseen** <b><span style='color: #D4FF2A; -webkit-text-stroke: 0.3px black;'>testing</span></b> data, our model would not know how to identify the signal in the data and have a higher $RMSE$ error.
 How can we be sure we're picking the best model specification?